mpoole1027/BlogChamp/DEV.md

 The main code (for now) is simply located in the `src` folder.

 If I'm being real I think I can't really do a great job explaining how React works, I would highly reccomend taking some time to watch some react tutorials, such as [these](https://www.youtube.com/watch?v=j942wKiXFu8&list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d)
-For now I just have the main `home.js` page displaying the events in our database.
+For now I just have the main `home.jsx` page displaying the events in our database.

 As always please do not be afraid to reach out and ask me questions about any of the code.

 ## Postman
 WIP I plan on adding some screenshots here showing how you can use postman to test requests.
+For now use [this tutorial] (https://youtu.be/Ll6knx7sFis?si=1B-_BodtzYYeGAHA&t=672)